Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Related Work

 \section{Related Work}

-Large-scale empirical studies have mined open-source repositories to characterize developer-written tests, often applying static analysis for automated metric extraction.
-For example, Kochhar et al.~\cite{kochhar_empirical_2013} analyzed 20,817 GitHub projects to collect metrics such as test counts, and subsequent work~\cite{kochhar_empirical_2014} explored relationships between test complexity and coverage.
-Other studies have examined common testing patterns, such as the Arrange-Act-Assert (AAA) paradigm~\cite{madeja_empirical_2021, maayan_quality_2018, cruz_attention_2019, wei_how_2025}.
-A related body of research has focused on test smells and anti-patterns, from early efforts in detection and refactoring~\cite{van2001refactoring, van2007detection, meszaros2007xunit} to more recent tools like tsDetect~\cite{peruma_tsdetect_2020} and PyNose~\cite{wang_pynose_2021}, which primarily address readability and maintainability.
-Complementary survey-based studies~\cite{kurmaku_human-based_2022, fraser:2015:developerstudy, ceccato_automatically_2015, serra_effectiveness_2019} have provided further insights into developer challenges and practices.
+Large-scale empirical studies have mined open-source repositories to characterize developer-written tests using static analysis.
+Kochhar et al.~\cite{kochhar_empirical_2013} analyzed 20,817 GitHub projects to collect metrics such as test counts, and subsequent work~\cite{kochhar_empirical_2014} explored relationships between test complexity and coverage.
+Other studies examine testing patterns like research on test smells from early detection and refactoring efforts~\cite{van2001refactoring, van2007detection, meszaros2007xunit} to tools like tsDetect~\cite{peruma_tsdetect_2020} and PyNose~\cite{wang_pynose_2021}.
+Survey-based studies~\cite{kurmaku_human-based_2022, fraser:2015:developerstudy, ceccato_automatically_2015, serra_effectiveness_2019} have provided further insights into developer challenges and practices.

-Beyond these broad perspectives, more targeted analyses have investigated specific dimensions of test cases.
-Work on assertions, for instance, uses assertion density as a proxy for test quality~\cite{kudrjavets2006assessing, athanasiou2014test}, while research on focal method identification develops techniques to trace from assertion statements back to the methods under test~\cite{ghafari2015automatically}.
-These contributions reveal valuable strategies for uncovering test intent and structure, though they often remain limited to unit tests.
-Our analysis builds on these insights to better reflects the variety of ways developers construct tests in practice.
+More targeted analyses examine specific aspects of test cases.
+Assertion-based studies use assertion density as a proxy for test quality~\cite{kudrjavets2006assessing, athanasiou2014test}, while focal method identification links assertions to the methods under test~\cite{ghafari2015automatically}.
+These approaches help uncover test intent but are largely limited to unit tests.